Hwacha: Projectiles

+The two main ammunition types hwachas were designed to use were arrows (either full-wood or steel-tipped versions) and ball ammunition.
+Mostly, specific designs required specific ammunition types, but some hwacha types carried modules that could be swapped, enabling a single hwacha to fire several different ammunition types.

-Unlike the cannons or mortars used in Western warfare during Middle Ages and the 16th century, which required heavy iron balls, hwachas fired arrows which were thin and light, making it an easy-to-maneuver siege weapon.
+The cannons or mortars used in Western warfare during Middle Ages and the 16th century shot heavy iron ball ammunition, which needed larger propellant charges and thicker barrels to withstand the resulting stresses, making them heavy and cumbersome weapons.
+Because hwachas fired lighter projectiles (arrows or small-caliber iron ball ammunition) their construction was much lighter, making them much more nimble and easy-to-maneuver weapons.

-The holes in the hwacha's launching array ranged in diameter from 2.5-4 cm, which allowed thin Gungdo bow-style arrows to be fired and also admitted sajeonchongtong class igniters placed in the back side of the shooting board.
+The holes in the hwacha launch array ranged in diameter from 2.5-4 cm, which allowed thin Gungdo bow-style arrows to be fired and also admitted sajeonchongtong-type igniters placed in the back side of the shooting board.

-Singijeon-class projectiles were small arrows designed by Korean siege engineers specifically for hwachas use.
-Called so, or "small", they possessed a pouch of black powder attached in the bottom near to the fletching section.
-Besides the singijeon-class projectiles, hwacha could fire 100 steel-tipped rockets.
+Singijeon-class projectiles were small arrows designed by Korean siege engineers specifically for hwacha use.
+Called so, or "small", they possessed a pouch of black powder attached at the end of the arrow, near to the fletching section.
+Besides the singijeon-class projectiles, hwachas could fire 100 steel-tipped rockets.